OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-api-1-7-requirement-set.md

 * Get active cell  - use this API to get the active cell of a workbook.

 ## API list

+To see a complete list of all APIs supported by this requirement set (including previously released APIs), [click here to see a version-specific of the API reference documentation]((/javascript/api/excel?view=excel-js-1.7)).

 | Class | Fields | Description |
 |:---|:---|:---|